 L is for The Last Wave – I can’t pass up mentioning this great Aussie thriller directed by Peter Weir.
 The Last Wave was made by South Australian Film Corporation at a time when Australians loved hearing the Aussie accents on screen and cinema chains invested heavily in Australian movies with a Hollywood star, in this case Richard Chamberlain.
 Australian films at the time were billed as an event.
 The Last Wave started my interest in aboriginal culture, and the ‘dreamtime.’
 I even have a pair of message sticks in my home, a gift from the Festival of Dreaming which I worked on in Sydney, a year before the Olympic Games.
 My rating for The Last Wave is 5 stars – Thought provoking, alarming, spiritual stuff.

 ‘Smile nicer.
 Don’t make your lips tight’ – Marjorie

 E is for Extremities – Based on a successful stage play, about an attempted rape written by William Mastrosimone, Extremities is famous for proving once and for all that Farrar Fawcett could act.
 While a bit dated, I can’t help mentioning it because I directed the play in Brisbane at the Cement Box theatre, and every time it comes on TV I think to myself, ‘golly Noel, you’ve directed this.’
 Flashback – I’m sitting in the rape crisis centre with the cast and the centre workers, discussing the options open to woman who have been sexually abused.
-So, for me, E is for Extremities (pic from production) a personal favourite.
-My rating is 3 stars for the movie, 5 stars for the stage version, and the good memories.
+So, for me, E is for Extremities (pic from my production not the film) a personal favourite.
+My rating is 3 stars for the movie, 5 stars for the stage version and the good memories.

 ‘This no dream.
 This is really happening’ – Rosemary Woodhouse